23Zero Breezeway Rooftop Tent: 2-Year Review

 23Zero Breezeway 62 Storage Bag Wear & Tear

 Over the past two years, the tent has held up great!
-We have had a very small hole in the bag itself and a worn segment on the opposite side.
+We have had a very small hole in the bag and a worn segment on the opposite side.
 However, I truly believe this is due to possibly overtightening the strap on the back a few too many times.

 23Zero Breezeway 62 Frayed/Worn Tent Straps